feature-image

 ADVERTISEMENT

 Because Brazil is predominantly Christian, we can take it that the fighter follows that religion.
 Considered “The pride of Brazil,” by his fans, Pitbull is looking to cement his status as the next big thing within the Dana White-led promotion as well.
-Following Royce Gracie’s footsteps, Pitubull has come forward to emphasize how grateful he was to fight under the UFC banner, “I’ve been waiting for this moment my whole career, so I’m very happy with that.”
+Following Royce Gracie’s footsteps, Pitbull has come forward to emphasize how grateful he was to fight under the UFC banner: “I’ve been waiting for this moment my whole career, so I’m very happy with that.”

 ADVERTISEMENT